jlu5/SupyPlugins/PkgInfo/README.md

 Fetches package information from the repositories of Debian, Arch Linux, and Ubuntu.

 This plugin uses the following APIs:
-- For Debian and Ubuntu, Debian's [madison.php](//qa.debian.org/madison.php)
+- For Debian and Ubuntu, Debian's [madison.php](//qa.debian.org/madison.php) (for 'vlist')
-- For Arch Linux and its AUR, [//wiki.archlinux.org/index.php/AurJson](AurJson) and the [//wiki.archlinux.org/index.php/Official_Repositories_Web_Interface](Official Repositories Web Interface)
+- For Arch Linux and its AUR, [AurJson](//wiki.archlinux.org/index.php/AurJson) and the [Arch Linux Repository Web Interface](//wiki.archlinux.org/index.php/Official_Repositories_Web_Interface)